SelectHealth Update: COVID-19 (novel coronavirus)

 - Intermountain Home Delivery is available for traditional maintenance medications, and Intermountain Specialty Pharmacy is available for specialty medications.
 Learn more about these pharmacies.

-- We’ve expanded our telehealth services and coverage to help you seek services safely and to help ensure important continuity of care.
+- We’ve expanded our telehealth coverage to help members seek services safely and to help ensure important continuity of care.
+This includes adding temporary coverage for digital and telephonic services for medical and behavioral health needs.

 - We are closely aligned with our clinical partners to encourage consistent messaging and care delivery.